Montagu Burrows: Personal life

 Burrows married Mary Anna, third daughter of Sir James Whalley Smythe Gardiner, 3rd Baronet, of Roche Court, Fareham, on 13 September 1849.
-They had three sons: Edward Henry (b.1851), Stephen Montagu (b.1856) and Alfred (b.
+They had three sons: Edward Henry (b.
+1851), Stephen Montagu (b.
+1856) and Alfred (b.
 1860); and one daughter, Frances Emily (b.
 1853) who married Charles Perry Scott, the Bishop of North China.

 Death

 Burrows died on 10 July 1905 in Oxford, aged 85.
 He was given a university funeral with the distinction of having his naval sword displayed on his coffin, while naval flags at Portsmouth were dipped for a Fellow of All Souls.

-Charles Oman, who had been appointed Deputy Chichele Professor of Modern History in 1900, was elected Burrows' successor in the Chair in December 1905.
+Charles Oman, who had been appointed Deputy Chichele Professor of Modern History in 1900, was elected Burrows's successor in the Chair in December 1905.

 Burrows's widow, Mary Anna Burrows, died in June 1906 at 9, Norham Gardens, Oxford.